 The pièce de resistance is the Michelin star restaurant, Fouquet’s, that overlooks Gustavia harbor.
 Tables with comfortable seating are along the deck; the lounge and bar line the interior.
 It is the perfect spot to enjoy sunset cocktails before dinner.
 Our meals were outstanding.
 My lobster (Maine) ravioli was to-die-for, just the right portion for my appetite.
 We found the wine list to be reasonably priced, which is important when we dine out.
 Later, Executive Chef Gil Dumoulin stopped by our table, and we told him much we enjoyed the entire evening and his cuisine.
 You must add this dining experience to your restaurant reservation list.
 We will make the reservation for you.

-Ti Corail!
-That’s right, O’Corail has been closed since Hurricane Irma hit the island, and Odette sold it.
-Under new ownership, the chef, Yann Vinsot, is a former chef at Cheval Blanc.
-It’s a cute little place on the water in Grand Cul de Sac with tables and a small bar above the colorful water and also some tables on the beach serving light lunches, snacks, and cocktails at reasonable prices.
+We enjoyed dining out at my usual faves, but only had ten days to do it, so we could not frequent all of them.
+We tried Ti’Corail on Grand Cul de Sac Beach for lunch.
+For those who remember O’Corail, it has been closed since Hurricane Irma hit the island.
+Odette has moved on to France.
+Under the same ownership, her brother, Turenne Laplace of Ouanalao Dive, rebuilt the restaurant and partnered with chef Yann Vinsot, a former chef at Cheval Blanc, to manage it.
+Ti’ means small and so named because Turenne had to reduce the size.
+It’s a cute little place on the water with a few tables and a small bar above the colorful water and some tables on the beach serving light lunches, snacks, and cocktails in a “food truck” concept with reasonable prices.
 The view and the breezes are delightful, but finding parking is a challenge.
 It is so popular that reservations are a must.
 As always, we happily make your dining reservations for you.
 (Closed Monday)